Faculty Positions in Gene Regulation and Genomics

 Position 3: Molecular Biology of Female Reproductive Systems

 A search for candidates using cell-based or physiological models in combination with molecular or genomic approaches to address fundamental questions concerning female reproductive biology.

 Candidates must have a Ph.D. or M.D., or the equivalent in a relevant field of study, postdoctoral or comparable experience, and a demonstrated record of research excellence.
-Applicants should send a letter of application, curriculum vitae, and a statement of planned research projects as pdf files to email@example.com, indicating the position of interest (Position 1, 2, or 3) in the subject line.
+Applicants should email a letter of application, curriculum vitae, and a statement of planned research projects as pdf files, indicating the position of interest (1, 2, or 3) in the subject line.
 Applicants should also arrange for three letters of reference to be sent directly to the above email address.
-Review of applications will begin on October 1, 2011, and continue during the 2011-2012 academic year or until the positions are filled, although applicants are encouraged to submit their materials as soon as possible.
+Review of applications will begin on October 15, 2014, and continue during the 2014–2015 academic year or until the positions are filled, although applicants are encouraged to submit their materials as soon as possible.

 UT Southwestern is an Affirmative Action/Equal Opportunity Employer.
 Women, minorities, veterans, and individuals with disabilities are encouraged to apply.